 Northeast Florida rates here are verified against county property appraisers.
 Statewide figures use Florida TaxWatch county average millage, so treat non-Northeast-Florida numbers as close estimates.
 Your exact rate depends on your city, your school district, and any CDD or special district serving your address.

 Pick your county and enter your purchase price to see your year-1 bill, the 10-year projection, and your estimated DeSantis savings.
-Open the Florida property tax calculator for all 67 counties.
+Open the Florida property tax calculator for all 67 counties, or see your 2027 and 2028 bill under the November amendment in the amendment savings calculator.